tayyabsayyad/unix-mkdocs/courses/unixquickstart/module2/general_commands.md

 ### history

-History command is usefull to see past executed commands, useually we use it with grep command to find the specific commands as shown below
+History command is useful to see past executed commands, we can use it with grep command to find the specific commands as shown below

 ```
 dbit@Tayyabali:~$ history | head